10 min read

 5. Grocery and Food Expenses in Indiana

-Dining out costs vary, with casual meals averaging $19 and mid-range restaurant meals costing approximately $63.50.
+Dining costs differ by venue, with casual meals averaging $19 and mid-range restaurant outings priced around $63.50.

 For restaurant owners and managers looking to optimize dining experiences and menu pricing, insights from restaurant consumer trends are useful resources.